- We advise you to exercise normal safety precautions in Samoa.

 Petty crime, particularly theft from motor vehicles and accommodation, is prevalent.
 Burglaries are common and are sometimes accompanied by violence.

 Particular care should be taken near Apia’s downtown bars and restaurants where a number of violent incidents involving foreigners and Samoans have occurred.
-A number of incidents have taken place in the sea wall area along the harbour front at night.
+A number of assaults have taken place in the sea wall area along the harbour front at night.

 Australians should be careful if they visit bars and nightclubs, and when in quiet and remote areas.
 They should exercise caution in response to unsolicited advances from strangers at all times.